Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch/README.md

 ## :pencil: 4.
 Usage
 > **NOTE**: When using pre-trained models to initialise the backbone and classifier in transfer learning tasks, run classification tasks first to generate corresponding checkpoints.

-Four typical neural networks are implemented in this repository, including *MLP*, *1D CNN*, *1D ResNet18*, and *2D ResNet18* (torchvision package).
+Four typical neural networks are implemented in this repository, including MLP, 1D CNN, 1D ResNet18, and 2D ResNet18(torchvision package).
 More details can be found in the `./Backbone` folder.

 **General Classification task:**
-- Train and test the model on same machines, working conditions and faults.
-Using following commands:
+- Train and test the model on the same machines, working conditions and faults.
+Use the following commands:
 ```python
 python3 classification.py --datadir './datasets' --max_epoch 100
 ```

 **Transfer Learning:**
-- If using the DDC transfer learning method, applying following commands:
+- If using the DDC transfer learning method, use the following commands:
 ```python
 python3 DDC.py --datadir './datasets' -backbone "CNN1D" --pretrained False --kernel 'Linear'
 ```
-- If using the DeepCORAL transfer learning method, applying following commands:
+- If using the DeepCORAL transfer learning method, use the following commands:
 ```python
 python3 DDC.py --datadir './datasets' -backbone "CNN1D" --pretrained False --kernel 'CORAL'
 ```
-- If using the DANN transfer learning method, applying following commands:
+- If using the DANN transfer learning method, use following commands:
 ```python
 python3 DANN.py --backbone "CNN1D"
 ```

 **Open Set Domain Adaptation:**
-- The target domain contains unknow classes, applying following commands:
+- The target domain contains unknow classes, use the following commands:
 ```python
 python OSDABP.py
 ```